 Reflections on Brookgreen Gardens

-Contributor Gregg Turbeville shares about his photo above: “Although Brookgreen Gardens is a well-known sculpture garden and wildlife preserve, there are still some areas that provide a glimpse of the rustic lowcountry life.
+Contributor Gregg Turbeville shares about his photo below: “Although Brookgreen Gardens is a well-known sculpture garden and wildlife preserve, there are still some areas that provide a glimpse of the rustic lowcountry life.
 This picture, taken at the boat landing near the Wall Lowcountry Center, looks like a slice of southern life with the Boston Whaler, wooden dock, and the beautiful live oak tree.”